-How many of the vaults can I access form one vault?
+How many of the vaults can I access from one vault?

-Each link is associated with eight local vaults that are referred to as a quadrant.
-Access from a link to a local quadrant may have lower latency than to a link outside the quadrant.
+Each link is associated with local vaults that are referred to as a quadrant.
+Access from a link to a local quadrant may have lower latency than to a vault outside the local quadrant.
 However, you may access any vault from any link.
 Bits within the vault address designate both the specific quadrant and vaults within that quadrant.
-Please see Memory Address-to-Link Mapping on page 44 of attached specification document.
+Please see Memory Address-to-Link Mapping in the HMC Gen2 datasheet.

-HMC Gen 2 only has the option for 10, 12.5, or 15Gbps lane speed, up to 4GB of density and a maximum of 240GB/s of aggregate link bandwidth.
-Please see page 14 of the attached specification document for more information.
+HMC Gen 2 supports 10, 12.5, or 15Gbps lane speed, up to 4GB of density and a maximum of 240GB/s of aggregate link bandwidth.

 What is the deal with timing in the HMC?